Langtang Valley Trek

 If you book this trek on full board service, all your meals, transports, accommodations, permits, and manpower will be included.
 However, there are some extra expenses that you need to pay yourself while on the trek.
 Such as cold drinks, alcoholic drinks, and bakery items are not included in your package.
 Besides, uses of WIFI, hot shower, and battery charging are also not included.

-Therefore, additional 15-20 dollars per day is required for the extra expenses if you want to use these services.
+Therefore, an additional 15-20 dollars per day is required for the extra expenses if you want to use these services.
 If you drink beers, bakery items, and cold drinks frequently, you might need more than the given price.

 9) What sort of transports do I get on this trek?